Tradeo Review (Our Opinion)

 It would also be useful if language filters were added because at the moment the broadcast stream resembles a United Nations chatroom with English and French seemingly the dominant languages.

-Trade Copying with Tradeo?
+Following other Traders and Trade Copying with Tradeo?

 While you can use Tradeo to trade in a “social” environment, many of you reading this review will be interested whether you can make money by simply copying other traders.

-A positive point is that when you copy a real money account you can be certain that this trader is purely trading for their own benefit and only risking their own money.
+A positive point is that when you follow a real money account you can be certain that this trader is purely trading for their own benefit and only risking their own money.
 I.e. they’re not trading to get commissions which may impact their trading style and increase their risk attitude.

 But on the other hand, why would a top trader share their trades for free on Tradeo, while they can make additional money if they use another network?